telerik/winforms-docs/controls/pdfviewer/export-to-image.md

 ---
 title: Export to Image
-page_title: Export To Image | RadPdfViewer
+page_title: Export To Image - WinForms PdfViewer Control
-description: This article shows how you can use the built-in methods to export single or more pages to an image.
+description: Learn how you can use the built-in methods to export single or more pages to an image in WinForms PdfViewer.
 slug: winforms/pdfviewer/export-to-image
 tags: export, image
 published: True